 On September 25, 1997, our Board of Directors approved a proposal to seek qualification as a Regulated Investment Company ("RIC") under Subchapter M of the Internal Revenue Code (the "Code").
 At that time, we were taxable under Subchapter C of the Code (a "C Corporation").
 In order to qualify as a RIC, we must, in general (1) annually, derive at least 90 percent of our gross income from dividends, interest, gains from the sale of securities and similar sources; (2) quarterly, meet certain investment diversification requirements; and (3) annually, distribute at least 90 percent of our investment company taxable income as a dividend.
 In addition to the requirement that we must annually distribute at least 90 percent of our investment company taxable income, we may either distribute or retain our taxable net capital gains from investments, but any net capital gains not distributed could be subject to corporate level tax.
-Further, we could be subject to a four percent excise tax to the extent we fail to distribute at least 98 percent of our annual investment company taxable income and would be subject to income tax to the extent we fail to distribute 100 percent of our investment company taxable income and would be recent accompany taxable income.
+Further, we could be subject to a four percent excise tax to the extent we fail to distribute income and would be subject to income tax to the extent we fail to distribute 100 percent of our investment company taxable income.